 I would love the opportunity to discuss some of your upcoming projects and how my skills could help.
 Please feel free to contact me to arrange a time to chat.
 Thank you very much for your time and consideration.

 Dear [Hiring Manager Name],

 I am excited to bring my expertise in collecting, cleaning, and analyzing raw data to XYZ Company.
 As the Data Analyst, I can help develop actionable strategic insights that will help your company grow.
 With my skills in statistical programming and data visualization, I am confident I would be a great fit for the position.

 I have always been passionate about numbers and analytics, which led me to pursue a Certificate in Data Science.
 I am now completing an internship at 123 Technology as a Junior Data Analyst.
 In my role, I interpret data, analyze results and produce reports to help our marketing team drive sales.
 One of my biggest accomplishments was working collaboratively with my team to design and create a statistical analysis model that helped increase our online sales by 15%.

 Through my internship, I have learned valuable programming, problem-solving, and data warehousing skills.
-I am eager to bring my knowledge to the Data Analyst position with XYZ Company.
+I am eager to bring my knowledge to the Entry Level Data Analyst position with XYZ Company.
 I would love to join your team so I can help deliver strategic insight and recommendations that will help XYZ Company increase customers and sales.